Mount Maunganui: Geography

 Mount Maunganui is located atop a sand bar that connects Mauao to the mainland, a geographical formation known as a tombolo.
 Because of this formation, the residents of Mount Maunganui have both a harbour beach (Pilot Bay) and an ocean beach with great surf, within a short distance.
 At the base of Mauao, the distance between the harbour and ocean side is a couple of blocks.

 The ocean beach has Mauao or Mount Maunganui at its western end, and a man made land bridge connecting Moturiki Island at its eastern end.

 Adjacent to Mount Maunganui on its south-eastern edge (from Sandhurst Drive onwards) is Papamoa Beach, another very large suburb of Tauranga.
 Papamoa Beach has a slightly larger population than Mount Maunganui, but doesn't have as many businesses as Mount Maunganui.
 Both suburbs are distinctly geographically separate from the rest of Tauranga by the Tauranga Harbour; two bridges (SH2 and SH29) and the winding Welcome Bay Road are the only connections by land to the central business district.

-Mauao (The Mount) is a large lava dome which rises above the town.
+Mauao (The Mount) are other names for the hill which rises above the town.
 According to Maori legend, this hill was a pononga [slave] to a mountain called Otanewainuku.
 The conical headland which gives the town its name is 232 m in height, and dominates the mostly flat surrounding countryside.
 It was formerly a Māori pā, and the remains of trenches can be seen in the ridges, as well as ancient shell middens.
 Today, it is open to the public year-round, and is a popular place to either walk around, or hike up.
 From the summit, a good stretch of coastline can be seen in either direction, as well as the Kaimai Range to the west.